Murder of Jo Cox: Aftermath

 Cox's murder took place a week before the 2016 European Union membership referendum.
 The rival official campaigns suspended their activities as a mark of respect.
 David Cameron cancelled a planned rally in Gibraltar supporting British EU membership.
 Campaigning resumed on Sunday 19 June.
 Polling officials in the Yorkshire and Humber region halted the counting of referendum ballots on the evening of 23 June to observe a minute's silence.
 The referendum resulted in a vote in favour of the United Kingdom leaving the European Union.

 The 2017 general election campaign was suspended for an hour on 21 May 2017, as politicians held a truce in memory of Cox ahead of the vote.

 Following Cox's murder, the Conservative Party, Liberal Democrats, UK Independence Party (UKIP), and the Green Party announced they would not contest the ensuing by-election in her constituency as a mark of respect; Brendan Cox also ruled out standing for the seat.
 Tracy Brabin was chosen as Labour's candidate on 23 September, and elected to the seat on 20 October.
 Nine other candidates contested the seat.
 They included three candidates who stated their intention to stand before the election was confirmed.
 On 20 June, Jack Buckby, a former member of the British National Party announced he would be a candidate in the by-election for Liberty GB.
-On 18 July, the English Democrats announced that their deputy chair, Therese Hirst, would also stand.
+On 18 July, the English Democrats announced that their deputy chair, Thérèse Hirst, would also stand.
 Although UKIP did not contest the seat, UKIP member Waqas Ali Khan announced on 6 August he would stand as an independent.

 In the days after Cox's death, Arron Banks, founder of the Leave.EU campaign for Britain's withdrawal from the European Union, conducted private polling to determine whether the incident would affect the referendum's outcome.
 After disclosing the matter to LBC radio presenter Iain Dale, he was challenged as to whether such a poll was tasteless.
 Banks rejected the suggestion, saying, "We were hoping to see what the effect of the event was.
 That is an interesting point of view, whether it would shift public opinion ...
 I don't see it as very controversial."
 Likewise, Gary Jones of the Mirror pressurised political editor Nigel Nelson to write a front-page Mirror story on "the Jo effect", saying her death had swung support to Remain in a new opinion poll under the headline: "Tragic Jo's Death Sparks Poll Surge" despite only 192 of the 2,046 answers ComRes received being after the murder and that ComRes stating, "the figures should be treated with a degree of caution given the sample size".

 At a speech to the London School of Economics in September 2016, Martin Schulz, the President of the European Parliament, said the "nasty" referendum debate was a contributing factor in Cox's death.
 The comments were swiftly criticised by some of Cox's colleagues, including leading Eurosceptic Conservative politician Jacob Rees-Mogg, who described them as "trivialising" her death.